On ends of finite-volume noncompact manifolds of nonpositive curvature: Introduction

 \subsection{Acknowledgement.}

 The authors would like to thank Prof. P. Eberlein and Prof. S. T. Yau for their interests.
-The second named author is partially supported by a grant from Tsinghua university.
+They are also grateful to anonymous referees for their careful reading and valuable comments, one of which especially improves the statement of Proposition \ref{0-ent-1-i}.
+The second named author is partially supported by a grant from Tsinghua university and the NSFC grants No. 12171263 and 12361141813.